korinnalindemann/korinnalindemann.github.io/_pages/about.md

 <b>News</b>
+- New Preprint on attitudes toward national border controls available [here](https://doi.org/10.31235/osf.io/ynsje_v1).
 -  July 19, 2026: The Summer School for Women* in Political Methodology has started, happy to be part of the organising team!
 - July 2026: I started a new job as a Postdoc at the University of Geneva in an SNSF project on electoral choice and quality evaluations of politicians.
 I continue working at the MZES as well, where I'll lead my DFG project among other things.
-- June 2026: A couple of weeks ago, I received the great news that I have received funding from the DFG for my three-year project on migration-related misperceptions and how factual information affects political behaviour!